 Mission related expenses have to be approved by the claimant’s supervisor before it’s refunded or liquidated.
 No cash payment can occur before the approval.

-HD will refund the expenses within a month after the submission of the approved expenses claim with originals enclosed.
+HD will refund the expenses within a month after the submission of the approved expense claim with originals enclosed.

-If a transaction is not justified by an original receipt, an HD receipt or an approved memo, the transaction will be removed and the expenses claim processed without it.
+If a transaction is not justified by an original receipt, an HD receipt or an approved memo, the transaction will be removed and the expense claim processed without it.
 The expense can be claimed at a later stage when original receipt (or memo) can be enclosed.

 For cash expenses, use the Oanda exchange rate of the transaction day (or average rate for the period of travel).
 For credit card payments: use the credit card rate and justify the amounts debited from his/her credit card by attaching a copy of the credit card statement.